jamenamcinteer/react-qr-barcode-scanner/README.md

 Type: `function`, Required, Argument: `error`, `result`

 Function that returns the result for every captured frame.
-Text from barcode can be accessed from `result.text` if there is a result.
+Text from barcode can be accessed from `result.getText()` if there is a result.

 ### onError